xdividr/dreamcloud-docs/source/dreamobjects/gettingstarted/what-is-dreamobjects.rst

 - there are no real directories in DreamObjects: the `buckets` are names assigned to a common space and are part of the object's URI.
 - `access key` and `user key` are used instead of usernames and passwords.
-Each user can generate multiple access key anda secret key is automatically generated for each access key and cannot be changed.
+Each user can generate multiple access key and a secret key is automatically generated for each access key and cannot be changed.
 Together access and user keys are called `key pair`.